Borrowed Bites

 Tips & Tricks

-• The flavor in the canned baked beans and bbq sauce contribute to the overall taste so choose brands that you like.
+• The flavor in the canned baked beans and BBQ sauce contribute to the overall taste so choose brands that you like.

 • Place a piece of foil or cookie sheet under the skillet to catch any overflow.